patrickbwarren/qgis3-survex-import/README.md

 To be integrated with other sources of geographical information such as maps, GPS tracks, and so on, an imported survey should be _georeferenced_.
-This means that the _spatial reference system_ (SRS) should be specified; in QGIS parlance this is referred to as a _co-ordinate reference system_ (CRS).
+This means that the _spatial reference system_ (SRS) should be specified: in QGIS parlance this is referred to as a _co-ordinate reference system_ (CRS).

-One way to do this is to import the `.3d` file and either set the layer(s) CRS on import through a dialog, or afterwards, to the desired CRS.
+One way to do this is to set the imported layer(s) CRS on import through a dialog.
+Alternatively, the layer CRS can be set afterwards.
 Import options are available for both these.

 A third option is to attempt to infer the layer(s) CRS from the `.3d` file.
 This can be done if survex is informed of the